chasseurmic/TWRProgressView/README.md

 Run `pod install` to install the dependencies.

-Next, import the header file wherever you want to use the picker:
+Next, import the header file wherever you want to use the progress view:

 ```objc
 #import "TWRProgressView.h"